origin

 fruity & floral notes.

-Flavor Natural Process is juicy, with a
+Natural Process is juicy, with a tea-like

-tea-like body, and fruity profile.
+body, and fruity profile.

-highlights the inherent flavors of the
+that highlights the true character of the

 Coffee Roastery